 - Greenspring Montessori School reserves the right to place children in order to maintain balanced classes with respect to numbers of children, their ages, gender, and individual needs of students.
 Greenspring Montessori School does not accept parental requests for classroom placement.

 - Families are notified of their child’s placement in June of the preceding school year.

 - Greenspring Montessori School will assign start dates for new students, which may differ from the announced first day of classes.
 The “phasing-in” of new students allows for a smooth transition for new students, while maintaining an even rhythm of classroom activities.
-All phasing-in will be completed by September 10.
+All phasing-in will be completed over the first two weeks of school.

-- You will receive a letter with your child’s assigned start date and details about the phase-in process in May (or, if enrolling after May, upon completion of online enrollment).
+- You will receive a letter with your child’s assigned start date and details about the phase-in process in June.

 Greenspring Montessori School welcomes all students and families, and does not discriminate in its hiring, admissions practices, or any other form of access on the basis of race, religion, national origin, sexual orientation, gender identity/expression, sex or disability.